 Would you like to expand your knowledge of design, analysis and research with regard to innovative electrical engineering systems?
 Do you see designing, developing and producing electrical and electronic systems and processes as an exciting challenge?
 If so, this two-year Master's in Electrical Engineering is definitely one to consider.
 This is an internationally oriented programme and is taught entirely in English.
 You can start in September and February.
 You can start the pre-master's in September.

 We also offer a Bachelor's (BSc.) in Electrical Engineering.

 Read more about the master's, pre-master's and admission.
 You can also find more information about career perspectives.
 Read the testimonial of students from Electrical Engineering.

 This master's challenges you to develop new methods and technologies for high-tech electronics-based systems in nanotechnology, robotics, electronics, power electronics, radio or biomedical systems and make the next step to our all future.

 Looking to obtain a bachelor's in Electrical Engineering?

 Please visit the website of the Bachelor's Electrical Engineering at the University of Twente.

 Electrical Engineering teaches you how modern technology can be used to further enhance, accelerate or scale down electronics-based systems.
 It will provide you with skills and expertise that you can apply in nearly all fields of technology.
 You will be challenged to improve high-tech systems with an emphasis on themes such as sustainability, health and safety.

-Our research focuses on many areas, ranging from microsystems, mechatronics and telecom, to integrated circuit design/architecture and biomedical applications.
+Our research focuses on many areas, ranging from nanoelectronics, robotics and mechatronics, to integrated circuit design/architecture and biomedical applications.
 You can tailor a large part of the programme to suit your own personal interests (ranging from technical to managerial aspects).

 At the University of Twente we offer the following focus areas and specialisations in Electrical Engineering:

 Microsystems (focus: make it smaller)